BloodHoundAD/BloodHound/docs/data-collection/sharphound.rst

 the red team, or you can request an exception for the SharpHound binary itself or possibly a folder that you run SharpHound out of.
-Be aware though that AV excluded folders and files can commonly be enumerated by low-privilege users running on the same system, so try to be as specific as possible with your white-list exceptions.
+Be aware though that AV excluded folders and files can commonly be enumerated by low-privilege users running on the same system, so try to be as specific as possible with your exceptions.

 Finally, remember that SharpHound is free and *open source*.
 You can build SharpHound from source and apply your own obfuscation techniques to the source code itself during